Daintree

 Belcher Boat

 I took a river cruise with Bruce Belcher of Daintree River Cruise before the ferry across the Daintree River.
 Very good.
 Not all the passengers paid - we had two green tree frogs for company!
 If I had worried about not seeing any crocodiles I needn't have done.
 Learnt how to tell freshwater from saltwater crocodiles - the freshies have narrow snouts where the salties have broad ones.
+We also saw a darter (bird drying its wings in Florida called an anhinga), Sea Eagles, Heron? – Mangrove territory.
+Very Everglades.

 The Daintree is an ancient rainforest still surviving despite the inroads of civilisation.
 There are pressures on it from the feral pigs whose diggings are foul graffiti on the forest floor.
 And residents who want all the comforts of a big city.
 The Daintree is also unusual for a rainforest which meets the sea (at beaches like Thornton Beach).
+I went to Thornton beach for lunch (potato wedges) then saw the beach ( beautiful) which had patches of dark colours caused by a little something crab borrowing in the sand.
+Every so often its feelers would throw a nugget of wet sand dark sand out.
+Went as far as Cape Tribulation and Marrdja board walk – more flying foxes arguing away like children, mangroves echoing the Everglades, strange tiny crabs living in the mud.

 Heritage Reception

 The Daintree Heritage Lodge was my first taste of ecotourism.
 The restaurant was amazing - at night getting there in the dark was an adventure.
 When you did get there it was more like tables had been set out among the trees.
 Candles provided token illumination and if you heard a rustling in the undergrowth you feared for the other diners.
+Insect screens, no telephone, roads not made up, dusty as vehicles go past.

 In the morning you could see one edge of it overlooked a secret stream winding its way through a leafy gorge below.
 To supplement the restaurant fare I tried the green ants you can find on the trees.
 If you lick their posteriors it's like lemon flavoured battery acid.
 Has a happy zing to it!
 Homely off the beaten track stuff.